questions-answers/community/README.md

 ### Beta Version Information
 This application is still in Beta development phase.
 We believe it gives enough value to be already used, but it's still in active development.
 We appreciate your feedback, so feel free to send us feature requests, suggestions, questions and comments!

-#### Latest Changes

-22.02.2020 (v1.4.1.1)
- - (Bug fix) Displaying "Comment" button only if user has "Add Comment" permissions in space
- - (Bug fix) Displaying "Insert image" icon in editor only if user has "Add Attachment" permissions in space

 #### Roadmap